Home » Easy beef stroganoff

-This easy Beef Stroganoff is one of my go-to weeknight dinners.
+This easy beef stroganoff recipe is one of my go-to weeknight dinners.
 It’s fast, cozy, and always a crowd-pleaser.
-It comes together in about 30 minutes with tender beef, lots of mushrooms, and a creamy sauce that tastes like you cooked all afternoon.
-And yes, it all happens in one pan.
+This classic creamy beef stroganoff comes together in about 30 minutes with tender beef, mushrooms, and a rich homemade stroganoff sauce.

 Beef Stroganoff